serdimoa/charting/Drawings-Overrides.md

 ###Constants

 These constants are used in the drawings defaults.
-You cannot use it directly.
+You cannot use their names directly.
 Use the values instead.

 ```
 LINESTYLE_SOLID = 0;